crowdsecurity/opnsense-plugin-crowdsec/README.md

         ${command} -c "${crowdsec_config}" ${crowdsec_flags} -no-api
 }
 ```
-- In the web UI under Settings, change the LAPI Listen address and port according to your LAPI server
+- In the web UI under Services->CrowdSec->Settings, change the LAPI Listen address
-  and click Apply
+  and port according to your LAPI server and click Apply
 - At this stage Crowdsec service will fail to start, you need to validate OPNSense on the LAPI server.
-  Login via SSH and first get the machine ID of OPNSense:
+  Login via SSH and first get the machine ID of OPNSense, then validate the OPNSense machine using
+  the ID from the NAME column from the listing:
 ```
 [root@lapi-server ~]# cscli machines list
 ---------------------------------------------------------------------------------------------------...